-Have you ever bought your toddler a nutrient-packed $6 carrot-apple smoothie and watched her dump it on the supermarket floor?
+Have you ever bought your toddler a nutrient-packed $6 carrot-apple smoothie and watched them dump it on the supermarket floor?
 Or grabbed a bag of fresh cherries and discovered, at the checkout counter, that it cost $16?
 It’s painful -- and it can make you think that healthy eating is beyond your family’s budget.

 But experts say that healthy meals and snacks don’t have to be so costly.
 If you’re a busy parent struggling to put nutritious food in your kids’ lunchboxes, you can do it without tapping their college fund.
 You just need to make smart choices when you shop.